yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.tree.edit.md

 ## Tree.edit() method

-`edit` edits this tree with the given node.
+`edit` edits this tree with the given nodes.

 <b>Signature:</b>